valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 - control protocol-owned services, most concretely currently the DAO’s marketing strategy via Olas’ native Contribute
 - boost dev rewards with OLAS when donating to services

+The governance lock can be made even more attractive by introducing extra incentives for holders to lock OLAS for veOLAS.
+To this end, the proposal suggests updates to the bonding mechanism and the developer reward mechanism.

 The **Bonding Lock** has been bootstrapped since July.
 Currently, all programmes use the OLAS-ETH LP as the bonding asset.

 This proposal invites the community to discuss the idea that as Olas expands to new EVM chains, an OLAS-CHAIN_TOKEN LP bonding programme could be created to deepen liquidity.
 This would be beneficial to both the chain on which Olas is deployed and Olas network.
-Since Olas is already deployed on Gnosis Chain and Polygon, it makes sense to launch OLAS-GNO and OLAS-MATIC LP pairs first.
+Since Olas is already deployed on Gnosis Chain and Polygon, it makes sense to launch OLAS-xDAI and OLAS-MATIC LP pairs first.
 The benefits of such a strategy for the Olas DAO are threefold:

 1. deeper liquidity for OLAS across multiple trading pairs
 2. diversified assets in Olas treasury